curl/everything-curl/project/name.md

 There are and were other projects using the name curl in various ways, but we were not aware of them by the time our curl came to be.

+## Uppercase or lowercase

+The project can be spelled with mixed case like `cURL`, even if we also often just write it in all lowercase: `curl`.
+You are free to use the version you like..
+We tend to write about the command line tool and the library with all
+lowercacse: curl and libcurl.

 ## Pronunciation

 Most of us pronounce curl with an initial k sound, just like the English word